Batmobile: Replicas

 In October 2010, DC Comics authorized Fiberglass Freaks in Logansport, Indiana, to build officially licensed 1966 Batmobile replicas.
 These replicas have been sold to customers in England, Italy, Canada, and across the U.S. One of Fiberglass Freaks' 1966 Batmobile replicas sold at an RM auction for $216,000.
 Fiberglass Freaks' owner Mark Racop has been a 1966 Batman fan since he was two years old, and he built his first 1966 Batmobile replica when he was seventeen.

-A replica of the Barris-built, TV Batmobile was displayed alongside two of the later, movie Batmobiles at the Cars of the Stars Motor Museum in Keswick, Cumbria, England for several years.
+A replica of the Barris-built, TV Batmobile was displayed alongside two of the later film versions of the Batmobile at the Cars of the Stars Motor Museum in Keswick, Cumbria, England for several years.
 When the museum owner, a Keswick dentist, took delivery of the original car, he drove it through the streets of the town where it was promptly seized by the police.
 A hilarious newspaper photo showed the Batmobile being driven away by a uniformed, British 'bobby.'
 In 2011 the entire collection was sold to the American collector Michael Dezer for his Miami Auto Museum.